skstavroglou/pattern_causality/README.md

 <img src="https://raw.githubusercontent.com/FortAwesome/Font-Awesome/6.x/svgs/brands/google.svg" width="40" height="40"/>
 </a>

-**Athanasios** is professor in econometrics and business Statistics of Monash Business School and is the main author of the pattern causality.
+**Athanasios** is professor in econometrics and business statistics of Monash Business School and is the main author of the pattern causality.

 <a href="mailto:Athanasios.Pantelous@monash.edu">